-Gael has been passionately programming since childhood.
-His vision - to build aspect-oriented software that would offer .NET developers the same productivity benefits as those enjoyed by the Java community - became a reality when, in 2004, he built and released PostSharp to the wild.
+Gael has been passionately programming since childhood, building his first commercial application at age 13.
+His vision - to build aspect-oriented software that would offer .NET developers the same productivity benefits as those enjoyed by the Java community, became a reality when, in 2004, he built and released PostSharp to the wild.
 PostSharp has steadily grown to become the most comprehensive aspect-oriented software for .NET available today.

 #1 rated extension

 PostSharp becomes the #1 highest-rated Visual Studio extension.
 Gael still hopes to get bored again, some day.

 We give back

 At PostSharp Technologies we are grateful to our customers for their trust and for the opportunity to have the job that suits our passion.

 We appreciate this isn't something that is due to us because of our work, but rather a gift we must struggle to deserve.

 Per policy, PostSharp Technologies redistributes 20% of profit to its employees and 5% to charitable projects: